microsoft/dstoolkit-km-solution-accelerator/docs/operations/README.md

 # Operations

-Our solution accelerator ships very useful PowerShell cmdlets & scripts to deploy or operate your
+Our solution accelerator ships very useful PowerShell cmdlets & scripts to deploy or operate your solution.

 ## Deployment Scripts

 ![](media/deploy.png)

-All scripts are using a set of cmdlets
+All scripts are using a set of cmdlets defined in two modules.

-## PS Cmdlets

-The init_env.ps1 is loading two modules
 -core : cmdlets to deploy, operate & monitor your solution -vnet : ad-hoc cmdlets to support a VNET deployment

+The __init_env.ps1__ is loading two modules at startup.

 The list of all cmdlets can be done via the below command
 ```ps